 - Access to the Auburn University and Auburn Montgomery Alumni Hospitality Tent, which offers food and entertainment during the Auburn football season.
-The tent opens three hours prior to every home game, and is free to all members. - Job placement and résumé assistance from Auburn Montgomery Career Development Center. - Access to the Auburn Montgomery Library. - Use of on-campus computer labs for Internet access and software programs.

-- A \$10 discount on Continuing Education courses. - A 10 percent discount at the Auburn Montgomery bookstore, including textbooks. - Half-price admission to Auburn Montgomery sporting events. - Free admission for you and a guest to Theatre AUM productions. - Access to the Auburn Montgomery gym. - The opportunity to carry Bank of America's Auburn Montgomery Affinity credit card, which generates funds for association programs.
+The tent opens three hours prior to every home game and is free to all members. - Job placement and résumé assistance from the Auburn Montgomery Career Development Center. - Access to the Auburn Montgomery Library. - Use of on-campus computer labs for internet access and software programs. - A \$10 discount on Continuing Education courses. - A 10 percent discount at the Auburn Montgomery bookstore, including textbooks. - Half-price admission to Auburn Montgomery sporting events. - Free admission for you and a guest to Theatre AUM productions. - Option to join the AUM Wellness Center

-For more information regarding the alumni association please contact the following:
+For more information regarding the alumni association please visit www.aum.edu/alumni.